Kinesis Data Streams

 Introduction

-LocalStack allows you to use the Kinesis APIs in your local environment from setting up data streams and configuring data processing to building real-time analytics applications.
-The supported APIs are available on our API coverage page, which provides information on the extent of Kinesis’s integration with LocalStack.
+LocalStack allows you to use the Kinesis Data Streams APIs in your local environment from setting up data streams and configuring data processing to building real-time applications.
+The supported APIs are available on our API coverage page.

 Getting started

-This guide is designed for users new to Kinesis and assumes basic knowledge of the AWS CLI and our awslocal wrapper script.
+This guide is designed for users new to Kinesis Data Streams and assumes basic knowledge of the AWS CLI and our awslocal wrapper script.

 Start your LocalStack container using your preferred method.
 We will demonstrate how to create a Lambda function to consume events from a Kinesis stream with the AWS CLI.